raystubbs/FkCSS/README.md

 ## Theming
-FkCSS provides two facilities to help with theming: the `:root-selector` config and functional styles.
+FkCSS provides two facilities to help with theming: the `:root-selector` config and functional properties.

 The `root-selector` allows for an additional selector to be added at the start of each CSS rule, for example `[data-theme="dark"]`, which can then be added as an attribute to the document `body` (or another container) to make sure only things within the container are styled by the generated CSS.

-Functional styles are functions which take in a `them` (given via the `:theme` config) and produces a style map.
+Functional properties are functions appearing in the place of a property value, which take a `theme` (given via the `:theme` config) and produce a style map.

 Here's how these two features work together to allow for dynamic theming.
 ```clj